GRFreire/sxiv/README.md

 **Simple X Image Viewer**

+> There is a new project called [nsxiv](https://github.com/nsxiv/nsxiv) which is a community driven successor of sxiv.
+Check it out!

 This is my fork of sxiv.
 I created this because a lot of features I found useful were spread around multiple forks of the [main repo](https://github.com/muennich/sxiv).
 C is not my main language (but I can code a bit with it), thats why you will probably see that most of the additions are from 3rd parties.
 Contributions are more than welcome 🙃.